Siderite/lichessTools/README.md

  - custom mini-game size
  - play again from where you entered Preview mode in Interactive Lessons and collapsible Interactive Lesson chapter controls
  - use Stockfish on Brave browser
+ - Learn from your mistakes in Study chapters
  - community forum
  - commands! type /help to get a list